 The LBell Wake-Up Light has a great feature set and is positioned at a fantastic price point.
 It only includes 12 transition steps in its dawn simulator and only provides 200 lux of light in total.
-Lower specs than the high-end Philips models, but still not bad.
-It includes 7 noises you can use for dawn and dusk simulation, and the overall build quality is good.
+It offers lower specs than the high-end Philips models, but still not bad.
+It includes 7 sounds you can use for dawn and dusk simulation, and the overall build quality is good.

 If you don’t want to break the bank on your dawn simulating light, the LBell is unquestionably the best choice for your needs.